-The mountain goat population monitoring and assessment work in the vicinity of the Kensington Mine is planned to continue during the operational phase on mining operations (the current funding agreement between ADFG and Coeur Alaska, Inc. continues through 2015 but is expected to be renewed by Coeur Alaska, Inc. thereafter).
-The project area for ongoing mine-related monitoring work encompasses the area between Slate cove and the Katzehin

-River (i.e. the "Lions Head" and "Sinclair" study areas).
-In this area study animals (2013, n = 19) will continue to be monitored monthly to assess reproductive status and survival.
+The mountain goat population monitoring and assessment work in the vicinity of the Kensington Mine is planned to continue during the operational phase on mining operations (the current funding agreement between ADFG and Coeur Alaska, Inc. continues through 2016 but is expected to be renewed by Coeur Alaska, Inc. thereafter).
+The project area for ongoing mine-related monitoring work encompasses the area between Slate cove and the Katzehin River (i.e. the "Lions Head" and "Sinclair" study areas).
+In this area study animals (2014, n = 20) will continue to be monitored monthly to assess reproductive status and survival.
 Additionally, at 8-week intervals GPS data will be downloaded from each animal during aerial surveys.
 These data will be post-processed and integrated with the existing GPS location database.
 During late-summer 6-8 mountain goats will be captured to ensure scientifically defensible sample sizes are maintained.
-Three replicate aerial surveys will be conducted in early-fall 2013, weather permitting, in order to estimate mountain goat sightability, population abundance and composition.
-Results of these efforts will be summarized and submitted to Coeur Alaska, Inc. and associated stakeholders as an annual research project report in spring 2014.
+Three replicate aerial surveys will be conducted in early-fall 2014, weather permitting, in order to estimate mountain goat sightability, population abundance and composition.
+During winter 2015/2016 data analyses will be conducted to examine spatial patterns in population trends throughout the study area.
+In addition, analyses will be conducted to examine the extent to which mountain goat winter range in the direct vicinity of the mine is occupied relative to what is expected based on resource selection function models developed in White et al. (2012).
+These analyses are intended to provide insight relative to effects of mine activities on the local mountain goat population.
+Results of these efforts will be summarized and submitted to Coeur Alaska, Inc. and associated stakeholders as an annual research project report in spring 2016.